fdkz/libgltext/README.md

 Using
 -----

 There's no ``python setup.py install`` support.
-Just copy the ``pywrappers/gltext/`` directory with prebuilt libraries where it's needed and it'll work on windows/macosx/linux.
+Just copy the ``pywrappers/gltext/`` directory containing the prebuilt libraries where it's needed and it'll work on windows/macosx/linux.
 OR if you're happy to sacrifice some speed, then copy the one-python-file version ``pywrappers/gltext_pyopenglversion/gltext.py``.

 For usage example look into ``pywrappers/example.py``.
 Users of c++ are surely hardcore enough not to require any additional help (evil laugh).